3 Real-World Use Cases of Driving Data Center Automation via Integration

 Data center managers are increasingly looking for ways to automate tasks to save time and improve data accuracy.

-In our recent Automation Workshop webinar, data center experts from eBay, MacStadium, and the University of Chicago shared their real-world use cases and insights on how they use APIs and integration to drive automation in their data centers.
+In our recent Automation Workshop webinar, data center experts from eBay, MacStadium, and the University of Chicago shared their real-world use cases and insights on how they use APIs and integration to drive data center automation.

 Here are the key takeaways from their presentations as they demonstrated how Data Center Infrastructure Management (DCIM) software dramatically simplifies data center management.

 1. eBay Automates Power Budget Calculations and Updates

 Before they deployed a modern DCIM solution, eBay had difficulty identifying their power utilization for capacity planning purposes, especially for new devices and new applications.
 They would seek input from manufacturers, hardware engineering teams, peers in their core data centers, and application owners, but they could not get entirely reliable information.
 In the case of colo providers, they could only get cabinet-level power utilization upon request and only for a single snapshot in time.

 Then, when eBay was building out their DCIM into all their locations, they leveraged their tool’s Auto Power Budget feature.
 Auto Power Budget is a machine learning algorithm that automatically calculates power budget profiles for each device instance based on how they are used in their actual environment.

 “Auto Power Budget is a pretty simple thing to get started on,” said Ken Torres, Global Data Center Engineer.
 “It’s simply just turning it on.”

 eBay configured Auto Power Budget policies that included the day and time they wanted the power budget profiles to be updated and a 20% safety margin of the maximum power utilization.